 The topic of when to start pointe work has been hotly debated in recent years.
 But, how can you tell when a dancer is ready?

 In January 2018 we were joined by expert dance coach Clare Guss-West for a free webinar on ‘Energy in Motion’.

-We’re pleased to announce we’re supporting this year’s International Association for Dance Medicine and Science Regional Meeting in Ipswich, UK.
+We’re pleased to announce this year we will be supported the International Association for Dance Medicine and Science Regional Meeting in Ipswich.
 The event is taking place at Jerwood Dance House, Ipswich on Friday 26th May 2017.

 We are pleased to announce we will once again be supporting The Dance & Creative Wellness Foundation’s ‘think tank’ day of professionals and ‘movers and shakers’ from across the arts hosted at StaatsBallett Berlin.

 The greatest tool in achieving one’s ideals and optimal skills as a dancer is the mind, and how it communicates with the body; by discovering how we learn to dance, we motivate ourselves to fulfill our potential.